adamfowleruk/mljs/planning.md

   - DONE Core: Change options builder to store text translations for facets
   - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transations
  - DONE Docs: XML example for custom renderer support, with namespaces in XPath
- - Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
+ - NA Not happening now: Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
  - DONE Ensure version extension absence errors gracefully
  - DONE Rework all examples to use searchcontext rather than direct invocation of mljs methods
  - DONE need to use values() not search() - BUG cooccurence widget now not returning results in combined V7 query mode
  - DONE Try N-way cooccurence (See co-occurence widget test page)
  - TEST Core: Options Builder
   - TEST Added all options support for geoElement, geoElementPair, geoAttributePair and geoPath Constraints
+   - BUG geo-elem-pair constraint seems to ignore fragment-scope=properties option (reported to ENG)
   - TEST Add custom constraint support
   - TEST Add thesaurus support using custom constraint
   - TEST element query constraint